Lindor, Mets hammer Marlins' López 9-3 for sweep - WHIZ News

 TRAINER’S ROOM

-Mets: RHP Jacob deGrom (stress reaction right scapula) will make his season debut Tuesday at Washington, manager Buck Showalter said before the game.
+Mets: RHP Jacob deGrom (stress reaction right scapula) will make his season debut Tuesday at Washington, Showalter said before the game.

 Marlins: RHP Sixto Sánchez (shoulder) threw batting practice Saturday at the club’s spring training complex in Jupiter, Florida.